Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/weight_paint/weight_tools.rst

 Open the Tool Shelf and call the *Transfer Weights* tool in the *Weight Tools* panel.

-:ref:`ui-redo-last` Panel Confusion
+:ref:`ui-undo-redo-adjust-last-operation` Panel Confusion
 -----------------------------------

-You may notice that the :ref:`ui-redo-last` panel stays available after the weight transfer is done.
+You may notice that the :ref:`ui-undo-redo-adjust-last-operation` panel stays available after the weight transfer is done.
-The panel only disappears when you call another Operator that has its own :ref:`ui-redo-last` panel.
+The panel only disappears when you call another Operator that has its own :ref:`ui-undo-redo-adjust-last-operation` panel.
 This can lead to confusion when you use Transfer weights repeatedly after you changed your vertex groups.
-If you then use the still-visible :ref:`ui-redo-last` panel, then Blender will reset your work to its state right before you initially called the *Transfer Weights* tool.
+If you then use the still-visible :ref:`ui-undo-redo-adjust-last-operation` panel, then Blender will reset your work to its state right before you initially called the *Transfer Weights* tool.

-So when you want to call the *Transfer Weights* tool again after you made some changes to your vertex groups, then **always** use the *Transfer Weights* button, even if the :ref:`ui-redo-last` panel is still available.
+So when you want to call the *Transfer Weights* tool again after you made some changes to your vertex groups, then **always** use the *Transfer Weights* button, even if the :ref:`ui-undo-redo-adjust-last-operation` panel is still available.
 Unless you really want to reset your changes to the initial call of the tool.